piscespieces/sampl/README.md

 ### Under Construction 🚧

-Sampl is still under construction but it can be launch locally
+Sampl is still under construction but it can be launched locally

 - Clone repository from GitHub
 - Within the root directory run `bundle install` and `yarn install` to install all dependencies needed